1 Introduction

 Proetus invited Cyclopes from Lycia to strengthen the walls of Tiryns.
 [196]

-In 1343 BC, Perseus, grandson of Acrisius, killed Proetus and fled to the island of Seriphus.
-[267]
+In 1343 BC, Perseus, grandson of Acrisius, killed Proetus and fled to Seriphus.
+[197]

 In 1339 BC, Acrisius died, and Megapenthes, son of Proetus, moved from Tiryns to Argos.

-In 1330 BC, Perseus founded Mycenae, and Alcaeus, son of Perseus, lived in Tiryns.
-[270]
+In 1330 BC, Perseus founded Mycenae and left Tiryns to his son Alcaeus.
+[199]

-In 1287 BC, Amphitryon married Laonome, daughter of Guneus of Pheneus in Arcadia, and had a son, Iphicles.
-[271]
+In 1287 BC, Amphitryon married Laonome, daughter of Guneus of Pheneus in Arcadia.
+[200]

 In 1280 BC, Alcaeus died, and his son Amphitryon succeeded him in Tiryns.